Communist state: Role of constitutions

 In communist states, the constitution was a tool to analyse the development of society.
 The Marxist–Leninist party in question would have to study the correlation of forces, literally society's class structure, before enacting changes.
 Several terms were coined for different developmental states by Marxist–Leninist legal theorists, including new democracy, people's democracy, and the primary stage of socialism.
 This is also why amendments to constitutions are not enough and major societal changes need a novel constitution which corresponds with the reality of the new class structure.

-With Nikita Khrushchev's repudiation of Stalin's practices in the "Secret Speech" and the Chinese Communist Party's repudiation of certain Maoist policies, Marxist–Leninist legal theories began to emphasise "the formal, formerly neglected constitutional order."
+With Nikita Khrushchev's repudiation of Stalin's practices in the "Secret Speech" and the Chinese Communist Party's repudiation of certain Maoist policies, Marxist–Leninist legal theories began to emphasize "the formal, formerly neglected constitutional order."
 Deng Xiaoping, not long after Chairman Mao Zedong's death, noted that "[d]emocracy has to be institutionalised and written into law, to make sure that institutions and laws do not change whenever the leadership changes or whenever the leaders change their views. [...]
 The trouble now is that our legal system is incomplete. [...]
 Very often what leaders say is taken as law and anyone who disagrees is called a lawbreaker."
 In 1986, Li Buyan wrote that "the policies of the Party usually are regulations and calls which to a certain extent are only principles.
 The law is different; it is rigorously standardised.
 It explicitly and concretely stipulates what the people should, can, or cannot do."
 These legal developments were echoed in later years in Cuba, Laos, and Vietnam.
 This has led to the development of the communist concept of socialist rule of law, which runs parallel to, and is distinct from, the liberal term of the same name.
 In the last years, this emphasis on the constitution as both a legal document and a paper which documents society's development has been noted by the Chinese Communist Party general secretary Xi Jinping, who stated in 2013 that "[n]o organisation or individual has the privilege to overstep the Constitution and law."